gitricko/tradenote-selfhost/README.md

    make restore
    ```

+### Accessing Mongo Express
+TradeNote-SelfHost includes [Mongo Express](https://github.com/mongo-express/mongo-express), a web-based interface for viewing and managing your TradeNote database.

+1. **Start the Service**:
+   - Run `make start` to launch both TradeNote and Mongo Express as describe above.
+   - Once the services start, locate the Mongo Express URI in the **Ports** tab of Codespace.
+Click the forwarded address for port `8081` to access Mongo Express.

+2. **Log In**:
+   - Use the default credentials defined in the `docker-compose.yml` file:
+     - **Username**: `tn`
+     - **Password**: `tn`

+3. **Usage**:
+   - Mongo Express allows you to browse, edit, or query your TradeNote database directly from the web interface.
+   - **Note**: Be cautious when modifying data, as changes are applied directly to the database.

+## Security Considerations for Running TradeNote in Codespaces

+Running TradeNote in GitHub Codespaces is generally secure, as access to the Codespace URI is restricted to the GitHub user who owns the repository.
+This inherently protects the default credentials for TradeNote and Mongo Express (defined in `docker-compose.yml`).
+However, to ensure your data remains secure, follow these best practices:

+- **Keep Your Repository Private**: Ensure your GitHub repository is set to private to prevent unauthorized access to your backup file (`./backup/tradenote_db_backup.tar.gz`) if you commit it to the repository.
+- **Limit Codespace Access**: Only share Codespace access with trusted collaborators via GitHub repository permissions.
+- **Secure Backup Storage**: If committing backups to GitHub, consider encrypting the backup file (`tradenote_db_backup.tar.gz`) before committing to add an extra layer of security.
+- **Monitor Codespace Usage**: Regularly check your GitHub Codespaces for active instances, as inactive instances are deleted after 30 days, potentially requiring data restoration.

+By following these steps, you can minimize security risks and safely use TradeNote in Codespaces.

 ## 🕊️ In Memory of Paul Goh

 This project is dedicated to the memory of [@paulgoh](https://github.com/paulgoh), my collegue, my friend and my brother who was meant to be the first user of TradeNote-SelfHost.
 RIP 💙